 In addition to agreeing to the expectations above, the Orientation Leader Application includes two essays as a way for you to demonstrate your commitment to the University's Orientation goals.

-- Outdoor Technical Skills Series (either Parts X & Y OR the 3-part Wintersession series OR prior in-person training with OA)
+- Outdoor Technical Skills Series (either in-person training (full day) OR Parts X & Y OR the 3-part Wintersession 2021 series)

 - Managing Safety Workshop